Whoaa512/starred/README.md

 ## Shell

-- [mattpocock/skills](https://github.com/mattpocock/skills) - My personal directory of skills, straight from my .claude directory.
+- [mattpocock/skills](https://github.com/mattpocock/skills) - Agent Skills for real engineers.
+Straight from my .claude directory.
 - [gnekt/My-Brain-Is-Full-Crew](https://github.com/gnekt/My-Brain-Is-Full-Crew) - Built by a PhD whose memory was failing, whose diet was a mess, and whose anxiety had its own agenda.
 Most second brain tools ignore the fact that your brain doesn't work in isolation: your body and y
 - [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
 Each agent is a specialized expert with personality, processes, a
 - [Cranot/deep-research](https://github.com/Cranot/deep-research) - Turn any question into multi-agent exploration.
 Recursive Claude agents that spawn sub-agents.